Sunday, November 29, 2020

 My advice, after a couple of months of doing this, is to keep your Facebook account open but limit your use as much as you can, while touting the new sites you're trying out and encouraging friends to follow.
 That's really about all you can do.
 You might find that Facebook ends up being the place where you post your innocuous everyday stuff, while an alternative site becomes your online hub for political activism.

 No one wants to do this, I'm sure, but Silicon Valley leaves us little choice.
-If anyone's interested, here's how you can find me at the sites I've mentioned:

 Saturday, November 7, 2020